rozacki/airflow-hands-on/README.md

 ### Parallel execution
-Question: how may the same dags can be run in the same time.
+Question: how to control parallelisation?

 1. Change executor to LocalExecutor.
 It does not require setup for queue (redis/rabbitmq)
 2. Install and provision Postgress database by calling